stefaniecg/stefaniecg.github.io/bib_dis/main.md

       * Pray for each other.
       * Pray for the people who we shared what we learned last week.

-- **Dynamic of the Group**:
-The _saints_ are referred to as moderators in this sessions.
-We as moderators need to remember that we are reading the bible with _non-believers_.
-This is a different setting as the normal _church_ setting, for this is NOT a _bible study_ but rather a _bible discovery_.
-In these discovery-sessions all participants are invited to share their opinion about scripture without retaliation, but rather with tolerance, humbleness, and kindness we are all called to share our interpretation of scripture.
-Active involvement of all participants is needed, included the moderators as just participants.
-Remember in this group setting there is no stablished _order_, as we are all reading and discovering the Word of the Lord together.
-We have to tolerate the opinion of the _lost_, yet always being ready to respectfully, kindly, and gently give a defense for the reason of the hope that is in us [(1 Peter 3:15)](https://my.bible.com/bible/59/1PE.3.15).

-   * Beware of divisions among the moderators, for satan will do anything to divide the team in order to stop the reading of the Word with the _lost_.
-Be wise as serpents and innocent as doves,

->'Beloved, do not be surprised at the fiery trial when it comes upon you to test you, as though something strange were happening to you. '[(1 Peter 4:12)](https://my.bible.com/bible/59/1PE.4.12)
->'but in your hearts honor Christ the Lord as holy, always being prepared to make a defense to anyone who asks you for a reason for the hope that is in you; yet do it with gentleness and respect, ' [(1 Peter 3:15)](https://my.bible.com/bible/59/1PE.3.15)
-> ' “Behold, I am sending you out as sheep in the midst of wolves, so be wise as serpents and innocent as doves. ' [(Matthew 10:16)](https://my.bible.com/bible/59/MAT.10.16)

 - **Duration**:
 Alef sessions would be finished in 5 weeks.
    * 1 session per week.